BU climbs to 36th in Wall Street Journal/Times Higher Education rankings

 Fine emphasizes that EPIC and Innovate@BU are just a tiny part of an overall climate of innovation, a mind-set fostered by top administration, that has affected both undergraduate and graduate education at BU.
 The US News ranking, he says, “is reaffirming that, collectively, we’re doing the right things to educate our students better.”

-Overall, BU slipped a few places in the 2019 US News report ranking of national universities, to 42nd, with a total score of 66, down a single point from the 2018 ranking.
+Overall, BU slipped a few places in the 2019 US News report ranking of national universities, to 42nd, with a total score of 66, down a single point from last year.
 The University jumped 3 places, to 32nd overall, in high school guidance counselors’ recommendations, and the College of Engineering rose one place, to 48th.
 The full US News report is available here.